MTES-MCT/keycloak-buildpack/README.md

 # Scalingo Keycloak buildpack

-> This buildpack aims at installing a [Keycloak](https://keycloak.org) instance and let you configure it at your convenance.
+> This buildpack aims at installing a [Keycloak](https://keycloak.org) instance on [Scalingo](https://www.scalingo.com) and let you configure it at your convenance.

 [![Deploy to Scalingo](https://cdn.scalingo.com/deploy/button.svg)](https://my.scalingo.com/deploy?source=https://github.com/tristanrobert/keycloak-buildpack)